Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

 We are interested in the following problem. \begin{problem} Is $\mu$ disjoint from all asymptotically periodic functions? \end{problem} We now explain a motivation for us to investigate the above problem.
 The positive answer to Chowla's conjecture implies that the set $\{A^{n}\mu: n\geq 0\}$ is an orthogonal set (with respect to a given mean state) of vectors of the same norm.
 Denote the norm of $\mu$ as $c$.
 By Bessel's inequality, we have

 for any $f\in l^\infty(\mathbb{N})$.
-Assume that $f$ is an asymptotically periodic function, then there is a sequence $\{n_k\}_{k=1}^{\infty}$ of distinct positive integers such that $\lim_{k\rightarrow \infty}|\langle A^{n_k}\mu,f-A^{n_{k}}f\rangle|=0$.
-This implies that $\lim_{k\rightarrow \infty}|\langle A^{n_k}\mu,f\rangle|=|\langle\mu,f\rangle|$, then $\langle\mu,f\rangle=0$ by the inequality (\ref{eq}).
+Assume that $f$ is an asymptotically periodic function, then there is a sequence $\{n_j\}_{j=1}^{\infty}$ of distinct positive integers such that $\lim_{j\rightarrow \infty}|\langle A^{n_j}\mu,f-A^{n_{j}}f\rangle|=0$.
+This implies that $\lim_{j\rightarrow \infty}|\langle A^{n_j}\mu,f\rangle|=|\langle\mu,f\rangle|$, then $\langle\mu,f\rangle=0$ by the inequality (\ref{eq}).

-The process of exploring Problem \ref{disjointness of mobius function with all asymptotically periodic functions} stimulates us to study the average of the M\"{o}bius function in short arithmetic progressions.
+The process of exploring Problem \ref{disjointness of mobius function with all asymptotically periodic functions} motivates us to study the average value of the M\"{o}bius function in short arithmetic progressions.
 Precisely, we should estimate the second moment of this average: $\sum_{n=1}^{N}|\sum_{l=1}^{h}\mu(n+kl)|^2$.
 About this, we show the following result. \begin{theorem} Let $k$ be a positive integer.
-Then for any $h\geq 2$,
+Then for any $h\geq 3$,